Hong Kong refuses to renew visa of Asia editor of Financial Times

 “This is the first time we have encountered this situation in Hong Kong.
 We have not been given a reason for the rejection.”

-Hong Kong’s immigration department did not immediately respond to a request for comment.
+Mallet, who is the FCC’s vice-president, and Hong Kong’s immigration department, did not immediately respond to requests for comment.

-The move comes two months after Mallet, who was the FCC’s acting president at the time, hosted a speech by an independent activist in a move that was strongly condemned by China’s Foreign Ministry.
+In August, Mallet, who was the FCC’s acting president at the time, hosted a speech by pro-independence activist Andy Chan in a move strongly condemned by China’s Foreign Ministry.

-The ministry had urged the FCC to withdraw its invitation to Andy Chan, a founder of the pro-independence Hong Kong National Party, which was formally banned by Hong Kong authorities last month.
+The ministry had urged the FCC to withdraw its invitation to Chan, a founder of the pro-independence Hong Kong National Party, which was formally banned by Hong Kong authorities last month.

-It was the first outlawing of a political organization since Britain handed its former colony back to Chinese rule in 1997.
+Authorities in Beijing and Hong Kong have said the notion of independence is inconsistent with the principle of “one country, two systems” under which the territory is governed.

+Mallet said in August the FCC neither endorsed nor opposed the diverse views of its speakers, fully respected the law and championed free speech and freedom.

-Since then, the territory has been ruled under the “one country, two systems” principle, which promises the city a high degree of autonomy and freedoms not enjoyed in mainland China.
+Since Britain handed Hong Kong back to China in 1997, it has been ruled under the “one country, two systems” principle, which promises the city a high degree of autonomy and freedoms not enjoyed in China.

+In a statement, New York-based Human Rights Watch said the visa rejection, together with the unprecedented banning of the Hong Kong National Party, showed a quickening downward spiral for human rights in Hong Kong.

+“This is shocking and unprecedented,” it added.
+“The Hong Kong authorities’ visa renewal rejection - without explanation - of a journalist who’s done nothing more than his job smacks of Beijing-style persecution of critics.”

 Reporting by Anne Marie Roantree and Clare Jim; Editing by Clarence Fernandez